 Meditation Can Ease the Restlessness in Your Mind and Body

 Ed Halliwell, at Mindful.Org, says that after a period of regular meditation sessions, he “noticed that sustained practice tended to lead to a settling of my mind and body, rather than the escalation of frustration I had encountered in previous similar situations.”
-You can read his full story here.

 How many times have you found yourself completely restless for no apparent reason?
 Anxiety can impact the body as well as the mind.
 As your thoughts roam around wildly, your body seems to be unable to find ease or calm.
 While sitting still in meditation can seem counterintuitive in this instance, it can actually have the opposite affect and bring a renewed sense of calm to both the mind and the body.
 Truly, using meditation to calm anxiety can help ease that feeling of restlessness.